MonKitFudan/MonKit/Mon_Fine_Motor_Identification/Mon_Fine_Motor_Identification.md

 ![image](https://user-images.githubusercontent.com/58841760/192136875-01854fb6-04cb-4645-9262-47c4875a4035.png)

+Huddle, sit, stand, stereotyped pattern behavior and head down posture detected by MonKit in WT in cage, WT in test and MECP2 mutant monkeys.
+(A) Diagram of height calculation for the postures of huddle, sit and stand.
+(B-D) Statistics of time spent in the category of Huddle (B), Sit (C) and Stand (D).
+Each dot represents an individual monkey with averaged time spent in each video clip.
+(E) A series of representative images of stereotyped behavior of pacing left and right.
+(F) Statistics of the stereotyped behavior in the groups of WT in cage, WT in test and MECP2 mutant monkeys.
+(G) Representative images of normal and head down behavior and the diagram of chin and neck bone points.
+(H) Statistics of the head down posture in the groups of WT in cage, WT in test and ***MECP2*** mutant monkeys.
+Each dot represents an individual monkey with averaged time spent in each video clip.

 This study is based on TSM: Temporal Shift Module for Efficient Video Understanding.(***Lin, J., Gan, C., & Han, S. (2019).
 TSM: Temporal shift module for efficient video understanding.
 In Proceedings of the IEEE/CVF International Conference on  Computer Vision.***).

 ## Installation